zhengjia/sinatra-explained/app/tutorial_2/tutorial_2.md

 As you may already guess `helpers` just add the instance methods on extensions as well as the methods defined in the block passed to helpers method call as instance methods to the current app so that they can be used in routing handlers, filters, templates and other helpers etc.

 Let's explore the question we just asked: why we do `run Modular` instead of `run Modular.new` in the ru file.
-Let's see how an sinatra app acts as a rack app.
+Let's see how a sinatra app acts as a rack app.
 By rack app I mean the class that defines the rack app.
 We know an instance of rack app responds to call method.
 Take our modular.rb as an example, rack handler would expect Modular.new responds to `call`.
 There are several call methods defined on Sinatra::Base.
 First one is an instance method that is used as the regular rack interface.
 It duplicates the instance of current app and call the `call!` method, which is the actual place requests are routed and response is generated. `call!` is a rather long method and we will explain it in detail in later tutorials.
 So our app does have a `call` instance method.

 ```ruby
   # Rack call interface.